celery/celery/docs/userguide/configuration.rst

     ## Broker settings.
     broker_url = 'amqp://guest:guest@localhost:5672//'

-    # List of modules to import when celery starts.
+    # List of modules to import when the Celery worker starts.
     imports = ('myapp.tasks',)

     ## Using the database to store task state and results.